 1. The moved ball is the cue ball;

 2. A moved ball makes contact with the cue ball;

 3. A moved ball causes any ball to be jumped off the table or pocketed.

-If you accidently move an object ball during a shot and it moves into the path of a ball that was shot, it is a foul if those balls collide.
+· If you accidently move a ball during a shot and it moves into the path of the object ball, it is a foul if those balls collide.

-If you accidentally touch or move a ball and it falls in a pocket, the person who touched or moved the ball needs to put $1.00 in table and retrieves it and it is to be spotted.
+· If you accidentally touch or move a ball and it falls in a pocket, the person who touched or moved the ball needs to put $1.25 in table and retrieves it, and it is to be spotted.

 LOSS OF GAME

-All (4) games will be forfeited if a team plays a player under another name.
+· All four (4) games will be forfeited if a team plays a player under another name.

 ILLEGAL HIT ON BALL

 If a player hits the opponent’s ball first and makes his/her ball, the player that made the illegal shot will pay $1.25 to retrieve the ball he/she pocketed and put it on the spot and it is the next players turn.
 If he/she does not pay to retrieve the ball, the opponent gets an 8 and the person who committed the foul gets the number of balls they made, minus the ball that was pocketed illegally.